mclark610/node-projects/README.md

 To get back on track:
 x. get test scripts to work
-1. authorize user to use system
+x. authorize user to use system
-2.
+2. user entry validation